3C286 Band6Pol Calibration for CASA 6.6.1

 Before applying all the calibration tables, it is worth verifying the images resulting from a calibration not including the D-terms correction.
 This test will be done in the following section.

-Imaging of the polarization calibrator with and without applying D-terms corrections
+Imaging of the Polarization Calibrator with and without applying D-terms corrections

 Before proceeding with the application of all the calibration tables to the data, it makes sense to verify the actual effect of D-terms correction on the images.
 For verification purposes only we now apply to the polarization calibrator all calibration tables computed in the calibration guide except the D-terms corrections.
 In the dir 3C286_Band6_pol_UnCalibrated you should now have all the calibration tables, and you can proceed as follows: